chibisnorlax/acnhbeginners/index.md

 # for da newbies :D
-A walkthrough guide to help you out in the first few weeks!
+A walkthrough guide to help you out in the first few days!